typora/theme.typora.io/_posts/doc/2016-07-16-Write Custom Theme.md

 If you want to write a custom CSS theme for Typora, all you need to do is:

-1. New a css file.
+1. Create a new css file.
 The file name **should not include capitalised characters or whitespace**, for example: `my-typora-theme` is a valid file name.

 2. Write the css file.

-   We prepare a [toolkit][] for you to get start or do simple test.
+   We prepared a [toolkit] for you to get started or to do simple testing.

    If you want to write one from scratch, pick the template.less, and fill it.